WGS233/Client/README.md

 ## Remarks
 - Some referrences are shared across projects.
 These are located in `Shared/References'.
-- EmuLib only works with a cleaned assembly-csharp.dll with edits as the project relies on the obfuscated DLL for proper hooking.
+- EmuLib only works with the obfuscated assembly-csharp provided in `EmuLib/References` as it requires patches and a specialized obfuscation regex for proper hooking.